daemon-001/Mark-VII/README.md

 ### Comparing Models
 1. Ask Claude 3.5 Sonnet a question
+2. See streaming response with animated cursor
-2. See response with "Mark VII x Anthropic"
+3. See response with "Mark VII x Anthropic" brand header
-3. Switch to GPT-4 Turbo
+4. Switch to GPT-4 Turbo
-4. Ask the same question
+5. Ask the same question
-5. See response with "Mark VII x Openai"
+6. See response with "Mark VII x Openai"
-6. Compare the different approaches!
+7. Compare the different approaches!
+8. Use retry button to re-run prompts with different models

 ---

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Here's how: